Esinko/AstroneerRconClient/README.md

 In this quickstart we will be using the Client class, but you may switch it by changing the end of the first line to .link, instead of .client.

 ## Step 1
-First you need to download the libary.
+First you need to download the library.
 You can do it using NPM:
 ```
 npm install Esinko/AstroneerRcon
 ```